oVirt/ovirt-site/source/documentation/quickstart-guide-to-setting-up-a-working-system.html.md

         $> sudo systemctl start vdsmd.service

+## Create the network Bridge

+ovirt-engine will expect the host to have a bridge named 'engine'.
+Messing with network setting can sometimes result in complete loss of connectivity.
+Ensure that you have direct console access before starting this.
+To create the bridge do the following:

+Add the bridge for your network interface. if your interface is named em1, edit the file /etc/sysconfig/network-scripts/ifcfg-em1 It should look like this:

+        DEVICE=em1
+        ONBOOT=yes
+        HWADDR=<your mac address>
+        BRIDGE=engine
+        BOOTPROTO=none

+Next create the file /etc/sysconfig/network-scripts/ifcfg-engine with the following contents:

+        DEVICE=engine
+        TYPE=Bridge
+        BOOTPROTO=dhcp
+        ONBOOT=yes
+        DELAY=0
+        NM_CONTROLLED=no
+        MTU=1500

+Once this is done, restart networking and ensure that the bridge exists.

 ## Register The Host

         curl -X POST -d "<host><name>${hostname}</name><address>${ipaddress}</address><root_password>${password}</root_password></host>" --header "Content-Type: application/xml" -u 'admin@internal:letmein!' http://${server}:${port}/api/hosts